Franz-Josef-Danner/tracking/README.md

 start the cycle.
 Heavy operations like feature detection and auto tracking run synchronously and may temporarily block Blender's UI, so the status text helps indicate progress.
 The add-on now forces a redraw after each status update so the progress label refreshes even during long operations.
+This is implemented via a small `force_redraw()` helper.
 A boolean option **Cleanup Verbose** controls whether the distance from each `NEU_` marker to `GOOD_` markers is printed during cleanup.